areej-alghamdi/holbertonschool-hbnb/part2/Testing_Report.md

 Both valid and invalid scenarios behaved as expected, returning the appropriate HTTP status codes and validation messages.

+The model unit tests also completed successfully, with all 19 tests passing.

-The application correctly handled successful requests, validation failures, and error cases according to the project requirements.
+The application correctly handled successful requests, validation failures, missing resources, entity relationships, updates, and review deletion according to the project requirements.